 The power of reminiscence in care homes can help to stimulate residents.
 As a care provider, we’re often asked about the kind of lifestyle that’s on offer to our residents and how we support them in ageing well.

-The answer is simple; every Athena Healthcare Group lodge has an in-home Lifestyle & Wellbeing team, responsible for creating and running weekly activities programmes that are fun, engaging and beneficial for resident’s wellbeing.
+The answer is simple; every Athena Healthcare Group lodge has an in-home Lifestyle & Wellbeing team.
+They are responsible for creating and running weekly activities programmes.
+These are made to be fun, engaging and beneficial for residents’ wellbeing.

 As part of our most recent Group initiative, we have been supporting our residents in revisiting previous occupations, hobbies and meaningful memories; this kind of activity is known as reminiscence.
 Reminiscence is a cognitive therapy that can be beneficial for us all, but especially those living with different forms of dementia or cognitive disorders.

 The therapy can take many forms, but the objective remains the same – to help participants recollect events, people and places from their past through stimulating and triggering the senses (sight, touch, taste, smell & sound).

 Methods of reminiscence therapy are just as varied as each individual taking part.
 Therapeutic activities are tailored to each person and can include:

 - The use of meaningful possessions or objects